 Valve have added a ton of QoL updates to CS2 (and who knows what’s still to come) so CS2 doesn’t require as much tinkering in order to get it to a playable state as its predecessor did, but it’s always a good idea to really get your settings configured correctly before heading out to climb the competitive ladder.

-CS2 is of course in beta right now, so none of what you see in this guide is set in stone.
+CS2 is of course freshly released, so none of what you see in this guide is set in stone.
 This guide is a work in progress and will be updated constantly in order to reflect changes to the game, so stay tuned if you want to get the heads up on what the best competitive settings for CS2 are.

 If you’re looking for more resources, check out our other Counter-Strike 2 guides: